 The Victorian Government recognises that local and community history is an important part of Victoria’s memory.
 The Local History Grants Program encourages and fosters community activities that preserve, record and share the local, social and community history of Victoria and Victorians.

-Before starting, we strongly recommend that you read the Application Guidelines which provide important information about the eligibility criteria.
-A list of the Frequently Asked Questions is also available here.
+Before starting your grant application we strongly recommend that you read the Application Guidelines which provide important information about the eligibility criteria.
+A list of Frequently Asked Questions is also available.

 The online application form must be completed by a person authorised to submit the grant on behalf of the applicant organisation.